 We recommend starting your San Francisco sightseeing walk in the morning in the city hearth.
 Start in Fisherman’s Wharf and enjoy the breathtaking view of the bay, Golden Gate Bridge, and Alcatraz.
 You can visit a famous former chocolate factory in Ghirardelli Square.
 From Ghirardelli Marketplace, you have a 10-minute walk via Hyde Street to Lombard Street, the city’s most serpentine street.
 From here you can walk to the bay, stroll along the waterfront stalls selling crab and chowder and try them, because they are delicious.
 At Pier 39, be sure to see the colony of sea lions basking in the morning sun on the docks.
 Walk to the Embarcadero Promenade with trendy restaurants until you reach Pier 33.
 From Pier 33, all ferries depart for Alcatraz Island.
 This is your next stop on the San Francisco itinerary.

 TRAVEL TIP: You can explore the center on your own following our tips.
 But if you only have 1 day to visit SF, consider a guided walking tour with an Alcatraz ticket.
 This way you will get to know the most exciting places and stories of the city.
 Besides, the price is affordable and you also get a ticket for the ferry.
-Another exciting option if you have little time to visit the city is the Hop-on and hop-off sightseeing bus with an Alcatraz ticket or all-day Guided City Tour.
+Another exciting option if you have little time to visit the city is the Hop-on and hop-off sightseeing bus with an Alcatraz ticket or an all-day Guided City Tour.

-Visit Alcatraz Island with self-guided audio tour
+Visit Alcatraz Island with a self-guided audio tour

 Sightseeing Tips: Ferries depart from Pier 33.
-Be sure to arrive at least 15-20 minutes early, take your photo ID and your booking with you.
+Be sure to arrive at least 15-20 minutes early, and take your photo ID and your booking with you.
 It can get a bit windy on the ferry and the island, so brings a light sweatshirt.

 Even if you have only 1 day to visit San Francisco, be sure to book a ticket to Alcatraz, one of California’s most important landmarks.
 For details about the prison, see our separate post.
 Buy your ticket in advance to avoid standing in line for the ferry.
 Thanks to a trip to Alcatraz, you will not only see the famous prison but also have a fantastic view of the city from the ferry!
 From the water, San Francisco and the entire coast look fabulous.
 From this perspective, you will have the chance to take great photos.
 Also, from Alcatraz Island and the ferry, you will have one of the most exciting views of the famous Golden Gate Bridge.
 Another remarkable landmark of San Francisco.